-- 4.2.10 For support concerning matters that are not of a medical nature, ReturnToWorkSA will provide support and guidance to Assessors on a case-by-case basis which may include, but is not limited to: - a) review and discussion of current accreditation requirements. - b) a review of appropriate timeframes and strategies for appointment setting and report submission. - c) providing access to training sessions, forums or peer group sessions. - d) further chapter specific online module and associated assessment training and support.
+- 4.2.11 For support concerning matters that are not of a medical nature, ReturnToWorkSA will provide support and guidance to Assessors on a case-by-case basis which may include, but is not limited to: - a) review and discussion of current accreditation requirements. - b) a review of appropriate timeframes and strategies for Impairment Assessment Report submission. - c) providing access to training sessions, forums or peer group sessions. - d) further chapter specific online module and associated Assessment training and support.